linkyard/concourse-helm-resource/README.md

       - key: secret
         value: ((my-top-secret-value)) # Pulled from a credentials backend like Vault
         hide: true # Hides value in output
+      - key: image.tag
+        path: version/image_tag # Read value from version/number
+        type: string            # Make sure it's interpreted as a string by Helm (not a number)
 ```